danmactough/node-feedparser/README.md

 npm install feedparser
 ```

-## Changes since v0.13.x
+## Changes since v0.15.x

-- The ability to handle `.pipe()` is back.
-The libxml-like helper methods will
+- The libxml-like helper methods have been removed.
+There is now just one input
-probably be going away in the next minor (or major) version release -- as soon
-as I'm sure the stream API is stable and compatible with Node v0.10.x.
+interface: the stream interface.

+- Events:

+    - `304`, `response` - removed, as Feedparser no longer fetches urls
+    - `article`, `complete` - removed; use the stream interface
+    - `data` - all readable streams will emit a `data` event, but this puts the
+      stream into "old" v0.8-style push streams
+    - `end` - stream behavior dictates that the `end` event will never fire if
+      you don't read any data from the stream; you can kick the Feedparser stream
+      to work like an "old" v0.8-style push stream (and get the old `end` event
+      behavior) by calling `.resume()`.

+- `SAXErrors` are emitted as `error` events.
+By default, they are automatically
+resumed.
+Pass `{ resume_saxerrors: false }` as an option if you want to manually
+handle `SAXErrors` (abort parsing, perhaps).

 ## Usage

 The easiest way to use feedparser is to just give it a [readable stream](http://nodejs.org/api/stream.html#stream_readable_stream).
-It will then return a readable object stream containing `article` objects.
+It will then return a readable object stream.

 ```js